-These comprehensive math courses use hands-on, interactive lessons to help children learn math concepts and master the math facts.
+These comprehensive math courses use hands-on, interactive lessons to help children learn math concepts and master their math facts.
 Each course has a full-color student workbook and a black-and-white instructor guide.

 The manipulatives used for both levels include pattern blocks, counters, coins, and 3” x 5” index cards.
 Kindergartners also need centimeter cubes (or squares), and first graders will need play-money bills, two packs of playing cards, two dice, a clock with hands, and a ruler.
-Blackline masters at the back of the instructor guide can be used to create the pattern blocks, coins, and centimeter squares (that can be used in place of centimeter cubes).
-Personally, because of the time it takes to print, laminate, and cut everything out, I'd be more likely to buy pattern blocks and centimeter cubes.
-The blackline master coin pages have plain coins without symbols or words for any particular country or type of currency.
+Blackline masters at the back of the instructor guide can be used to create the pattern blocks, coins, and centimeter squares (which can be used in place of centimeter cubes).
+Personally, because of both durability and the time it takes to print, laminate, and cut everything out, I'd be more likely to buy pattern blocks and centimeter cubes.
+Wooden or plastic shapes are also easier for children to handle.
+The blackline master coin pages show plain coins without symbols or words for any particular country or type of currency.
 This might be useful in some situations, but most children will do best working with real coins.

 Many other household items will be used for just one or a few lessons.
 These include items such as scissors, tape, paper clips, a digital clock, small toys, an egg carton, toothpicks, and measuring cups.
 Weekly and daily lists of required items are in the lesson plans, and a complete list can be found toward the back of each instructor guide.

 The blackline masters also include pages with a ten-frame and a hundred chart that will be used with some of the manipulatives.
-I would recommend laminating the pages like this that will be used frequently.
+I would recommend laminating these pages since they will be used frequently.

 The courses are presented in units, with 10 units for kindergarten and 11 for first grade.
 The number of weeks required per unit varies from two to four.
 Each week has four core lessons.
 Those lessons should take no more than 15 minutes a day for kindergarten and 30 minutes for first grade.
-Optional suggestions are provided for the fifth day.
-Both courses suggest optional picture books to read that relate to the week’s math topic.
+Optional suggestions are provided for the fifth day, and these include picture books to read that relate to the week’s math topic.
 For instance, the book recommended for the week on spatial skills in kindergarten is Shapes, Shapes, Shapes by Tana Hoban.
-(Those books should be available at the library.)
+(The suggested books should be available at the library.)

-Each unit focuses on one broad topic at a time, and each week teaches sub-topics that are closely related to the broad topic.
-For instance, Unit 5 of the kindergarten course teaches about the topic “addition,” and the first week within that unit has four lessons titled, “Introduce Addition,” “The Plus Sign (+),” “The Equals Sign (=),” and “Equations.”
-All of these lessons teach elements of addition and writing out addition equations.
+Each unit focuses on one broad topic at a time, and each week teaches sub-topics related to the broad topic.
+For instance, Unit 5 of the kindergarten course teaches about the topic of addition, and the first week within that unit has four lessons titled, “Introduce Addition,” “The Plus Sign (+),” “The Equals Sign (=),” and “Equations.”
+All of these lessons teach elements of addition and how to write addition equations.

 Each day’s lesson has a chart showing what will be done and what will be needed for the three main parts of each lesson: the warm-up, the main lesson, and the workbook activity.
 The charts make it easy to get an overview of the lesson very quickly.

 Everything is directed from the instructor guide.
 Daily lessons begin with a three- to five-minute period of warmup and review to keep previously learned skills fresh in students’ minds.
-First graders add memory work.
+Memory work is added for first graders.
 Occasionally, the warmup includes a simple game such as Addition War or Make 10 Go Fish.
 Instructions for the activities and games are included.